 Creating marine protected areas and reducing CO2 emissions would go a long way towards helping to restore the reefs.
 Nature remains full of resilience and surprises: although seriously degraded, Jamaica’s reefs are one of the few places where scientists think there may be some recovery of the endangered staghorn coral; and, where sea urchins occur in higher numbers, we see less algae and more corals.

 The reefs here in Jamaica are in trouble, from local threats such as overfishing, to global threats, such as climate change.
 And with fewer corals, it may just be that sponges become even more important—offering three-dimensional structure to replace the habitat that corals once provided.
 Which takes us back to why we are here—to see how sponges will do under a changing climate.
-Click here for a pdf summarizing the basics of our study or here for an intro to climate change.
 To learn more about how climate change affects ocean ecosystems in general, check out the climate change section of staff publications at Blue Ocean, and especially this article Carl and I published last year.
 Stay tuned for an addition post about climate change and coral reefs…

 Here off the north coast of Jamaica, the silence is an eerie reminder that things are out of balance.
 One of the biggest signals of disturbance, and source of the silence, is an extreme lack of fish: look out into the water column above the reef and all you see is empty blue.